 Learning about trees?
-Complete your photosysthesis science experiment with this simple science demonstration learning how do trees make oxygen.
+Complete your photosynthesis science experiment with this simple science demonstration learning how do trees make oxygen.
 This tree science project teaches the basics of photosynthesis for kids!
-It’s the perfect addition to your spring STEM activities!
+It is a super easy addition to any elementary science fair project ideas.

 In this tree science experiment, kids can figure out whether some trees give off more oxygen than others.